 By Barb and Greg Whitchurch

-Barb and Greg Whitchurch are board members of Vermont Passive House and owners of a net-zero passive house in Middlesex, Vermont. http://bit.ly/2nRCdGL (802) 223-2416.
+Barb and Greg Whitchurch are board members of Vermont Passive House and owners of a LEAF, a Prius and a net-zero passive house with solar PV and hot water in Middlesex, Vermont. http://bit.ly/2nRCdGL (802)223-2416.